MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-with-docker.md

 Change to the folder in your terminal or Windows command line where the Git repository is located.
 The Consul server is the 'consul-server' container made by Gliderlabs, to start it:

 {% highlight bash %}
-docker run --rm --name consul -p 8500:8500 gliderlabs/consul-server -bootstrap
+docker run --rm --name consul -p 8500:8500 gliderlabs/consul-server -bootstrap-expect 1
 {% endhighlight %}

 To view the Consul server UI, you can browse to the docker_ip:8500, you can locate the IP with running the command: